MallikarjunaVayugundla/Capstone_Project/README.md

 Info: The README describes the project you have built.
  The README also indicates the file and class structure, along with the expected behavior or output of the program.

+**Name: Point Cloud Computation from depth map**

-This project converts a depth image/map into a 3d pointcloud and displays.
+**Description: This project converts a depth image/map into a 3d pointcloud and displays.
 It reads the depth map from a image file and does the conversion to a 3d point cloud with respect to the camera frame.
- An example image that is loaded by default is in the 'data' folder.
+ An example image that is loaded by default is in the 'data' folder.**